godaddy/node-cluster-service/README.md

   [TLS options](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
 * run (coming soon) - Ability to run a command, output result in json, and exit.
 * daemon (coming soon) - Spawn service as a background service.
+* workerReady (coming soon) - If true, cservice will always wait for ```workerReady``` callback indicating the service is online.
+Useful for services which you want to confirm operational instead of assuming success.
+Option is preserved through restarts as well.

 ## Console & REST API